-- Continue to monitor and advise our drug testing program and effectiveness with our student athletes. - Continue the active role and membership in the Winnebago County-wide AODA Taskforce Coalition meetings in an effort to reduce youth substance abuse. - Return to a more intentional on-campus creative late-night prevention and AODA awareness campaign involving more students. - Marketing ourselves and improve our awareness to let faculty, staff and student know of the AODA committee, our programs and initiatives-Improved branding. - Continue our regular AODA monthly meetings and increase attendance of student representatives at our meetings. - Meet with new head football coach to review AODA behavior related incidents, follow up, support and collaborative approach to student and campus success and reduced incidents.
+- Continue the active role and membership in the Winnebago County-wide AODA Taskforce Coalition meetings in an effort to reduce youth substance abuse. - Return to a more intentional on-campus creative late-night prevention and AODA awareness campaign involving more students. - Marketing ourselves and improve our awareness to let faculty, staff and student know of the AODA committee, our programs and initiatives-Improved branding. - Continue our regular AODA monthly meetings and increase attendance of student representatives at our meetings. - Meet with head football coach to review AODA behavior related incidents, follow up, support and collaborative approach to student and campus success and reduced incidents.

-(original signed copy available in the Office of Student Life-Campus Center) Drug and Alcohol Committee Chair/Date : Robert A. Alsop, Waldorf University President/Date
+(Original signed copy available in the Office of Student Life-Campus Center) Drug and Alcohol Committee Chair/Date : Robert A. Alsop, Waldorf University President/Date